 Observation: Alternatively, we could use the Real Statistics Two Factor ANOVA data analysis tool, setting the Number of Rows per Sample to 1.
 We can also obtain the same result using the following supplemental function.

-Real Statistics Function: The following function is provided in the Real Statistics Resource Pack:
+Real Statistics Functions: The following functions are provided in the Real Statistics Resource Pack:

 Example 4: Calculate Cronbach’s alpha for a 10 question questionnaire with Likert scores between 1 and 7 based on the 15 person sample shown in Figure 6.